Categories

 Fail 5 – NATing exists

-Fridges and cookers would be behind your router; unless you have 4,000,000,000 devices connected to your personal LAN isn’t going to be an issue.
+Fridges and cookers would be behind your router; unless you have 4,000,000,000 devices connected to your personal LAN, it isn’t going to be an issue.
 NATing, it works bitches.

 Fail 6 – More Lies